 I attended a useful lecture last night on The Forgotten John Bunyan, whose Pilgrim’s Progress is a Christian classic.
-The adjective ‘Forgotten’ partly referred to Bunyan’s language, imagination and use of metaphors, which were controversial in 17th-century British Christianity.
+The adjective ‘Forgotten’ in the title referred not so much to Bunyan himself but in part to Bunyan’s language, imagination and use of metaphors, which were controversial in 17th-century British Christianity.

 Pilgrim’s Progress is sometimes described as the first novel, but this is not accurate because Don Quixote predates it, nor is it the first English novel because it is not a novel at all but a spiritual allegory that uses biblical metaphors.